HomeGuides › Best Vegan Motorcycle Jackets 2026

 Juliet Jacket

-~€349
+~€349 delivered

-Nine Lives Motowear fills a real gap: premium vegan gear designed specifically for women, made in Los Angeles with ethical supply chain transparency.
-The Juliet Jacket is their signature piece — 36 individual components across four technical fabrics, CE Level 1 certified, and cut for a feminine fit without sacrificing coverage.
-It won't challenge the Andromeda on raw protection specs, but it's the most thoughtfully constructed option for riders who prioritise fit, aesthetics, and traceability.
-Shipping to Europe adds cost; factor €20–40 in duties for UK buyers.
+Nine Lives Motowear fills a real and underserved gap: premium vegan motorcycle gear designed from the ground up for women, made in Los Angeles with documented ethical supply chain practices.
+The Juliet is their flagship jacket — 36 individual components across four technical synthetic fabrics, CE certified under EN 17092 Class A, and cut specifically for a feminine silhouette without compromising on panel coverage or armor placement.

 Pros

-• 36-piece construction, exceptional build quality
+• 36-component construction — exceptional build quality

 Cons

-• Limited sizing vs. mainstream brands
+• Limited size run vs. mainstream European brands

 RST Moto